Devsh-Graphics-Programming/Nabla/tools/nsc/test/cache_layers/README.md

 Each cache entry is validated against its dependency graph and compilation inputs.
 Any change in inputs, options, or includes invalidates the cache and forces a cold run.
+When caches are enabled, `nsc` uses fast-safe validation: mtime/size mismatches force a miss without hashing, so hits are never stale.
 The tests do not enable "fast unsafe" paths.

 ## Test overview (CMake/CTest)